-The Offer Shares shall be offered at a price of ₱[2.00] to ₱[2.50] per Offer Share (the "Offer Price").
+The Offer Shares shall be offered at a price of ₱1.50 per Offer Share (the "Offer Price").
 The determination of the Offer Price is further discussed on page 130 of this Prospectus.
-A total of [14,508,750,313] Shares will be outstanding after the Offer and the Offer Shares will comprise [20.68]% of the outstanding Shares after the Offer.
+A total of 14,508,750,313 Shares will be outstanding after the Offer and the Offer Shares will comprise 20.68% of the outstanding Shares after the Offer.